d12frosted/elpa-mirror/melpa/embark-readme.txt

 in the minibuffer the candidates are simply the possible completions of your input.
 Embark provides two commands to work on candidate sets:

-- The `embark-occur' command produces a buffer listing all candidates, for you to peruse and run actions on at your leisure.
+- The `embark-collect' command produces a buffer listing all candidates, for you to peruse and run actions on at your leisure.
 The candidates can be viewed in a grid or as a list showing additional annotations.
-The `embark-live-occur' variant produces "live" Embark Occur buffer, meaning they autoupdate as the set of candidates changes.
+The `embark-collect-live' variant produces "live" Embark Collect buffers, meaning they autoupdate as the set of candidates changes.

 - The `embark-export' command tries to open a buffer in an appropriate major mode for the set of candidates.
 If the candidates are files export produces a Dired buffer; if they are buffers, you get an Ibuffer buffer; and if they are packages you get a buffer in package menu mode.

-These are always available as "actions" (although they do not act on just the current target but on all candidates) for embark-act and are bound to O, L and E, respectively, in embark-general-map.
+These are always available as "actions" (although they do not act on just the current target but on all candidates) for embark-act and are bound to C, L and E, respectively, in embark-general-map.
 This means that you do not have to bind your own key bindings for these (although you can, of course), just a key binding for `embark-act' or `embark-act-noexit'.